How Do Solar Pool Covers Work? Complete Guide & Benefits

 Proper Installation for Maximum Effectiveness

 - Bubble Side Positioning: Always place the bubble side down, touching the water surface.
-This maximizes heat transfer and prevents the bubbles from acting as insulation barriers.
+This maximizes heat transfer into the water and keeps the cover floating properly.

 - Complete Coverage: Ensure 95-100% pool surface coverage for optimal results.
 Even small uncovered areas can significantly impact evaporation rates and heat retention.